Visual Arts Graduates

 Carrie Hall Tomberlin ’00 teaches photography at the University of North Carolina in Asheville.

-Jo Anna Zelano '09 has been accepted into the MFA program at the Claremont Graduate School.
+Jo Anna Zelano ’09 recently earned her MFA from the Claremont Graduate School.